-The race to sign Odell Beckham Jr is one of the most intriguing storylines yet to play out in the 2022 NFL season, and his next team could come down to an NFC East matchup – Dallas Cowboys vs New York Giants.
+The race to sign Odell Beckham Jr is one of the most intriguing storylines yet to play out in the 2022 NFL season, but his next team is no longer likely to be the Dallas Cowboys.

 Which teams are trying to sign Odell Beckham JR?

 Okay so not many teams now who are likely in the hunt, or who it at least makes sense for: